On-the-Record (OTR) Decision: Getting Approved Without a Hearing

 Frequently Asked Questions

-TL;DR: An on-the-record (OTR) decision lets an ALJ approve your SSDI claim without a hearing based solely on the written evidence.
-OTR requests work when the medical evidence is overwhelming: you clearly meet a Blue Book listing, your RFC from a treating physician shows obvious inability to work, or you have a terminal or compassionate allowance condition.
-Your attorney submits a brief requesting OTR before the hearing date.
+An on-the-record (OTR) decision lets an ALJ approve your SSDI claim without a hearing based solely on the written evidence.
+OTR requests work when the medical evidence is overwhelming: you clearly meet a Blue Book listing, your RFC from a treating doctor is strong, and there's no conflicting evidence.

 What an OTR Decision Is?